DiscordKt/DiscordKt/README.md

 In order to really understand, you'll have to play around with it.
 Just note that you can't use multiple `All` functions together.

+Finally, once you have decided on your consumption type and all of the cursory information which indicates what kind of argument this is, you must now provide the checks that see if a given string (or strings) is a valid argument or not.

+In the case of the `BlackJackMoveArg`, I just see if the given `arg` is in the `examples` I provided.
+If it is, I return `Pass`, else I return `Fail` equipped with a message that indicates what went wrong.

+The command using this will then break out of that invocation before it even hits the execute block and it will provide this error message to the user invoking it.

 < Rest of the documentation is a work in progress and is on the way >

 #### Add to your project with Maven